1datcodes/MTSS/README.md

   - Login system works by using MongoDB
   - Login persists through local storage (stays logged in even after closing browser)
   - **To do**:
-    - Save changes on the content to a database so that it changes for all users
+    - Save changes on the content to a database so that it changes for all users _(Implemented in V0.1.4)_
-    - Authorize access to editor for Admins and don't allow others *(Implemented in V0.1.1)*
+    - Authorize access to editor for Admins and don't allow others _(Implemented in V0.1.1)_
     - Migrate user authentication to an authentication provider like Auth0 for more security
-    - Add functionality to the editor like links, images, and videos *(Implemented in V0.1.3)*
+    - Add functionality to the editor like links, images, and videos _(Implemented in V0.1.3)_
     - Make the website pop out by styling the page

 - Version 0.1.1